Goose Lake Prairie State Natural Area

-Goose Lake Prairie State Natural Area is a 2537 acre state park and listed state nature preserve.
-More than half of the state park is a tallgrass prairie maintained as a natural area of Illinois.
-It is located in Grundy County near the town of Morris, approximately 50 mi southwest of Chicago.
+Goose Lake Prairie State Natural Area is a 2537 acre state park in Illinois.
+More than half of the state park is a tallgrass prairie maintained as an Illinois Nature Preserve.
+It is located in Grundy County near the town of Morris approximately 50 mi southwest of Chicago.

 Ecosystem

 The Goose Lake region formed in the post-Wisconsin glaciation period as a flat, wet area dominated by layers of sand and silt laid down by postglacial outwash.
 The Des Plaines River and Kankakee River converge near here to form the Illinois River.

 Until heavily exploited for its natural resources during the 19th and early 20th centuries, the Goose Lake area was a stable wetland, with swathes of prairie grass surrounding the shallow Goose Lake.
 The region is in the Central forest-grasslands transition ecoregion.

 The Goose Lake area has historically been a favorite place for hunting, fishing, and gathering, with geese, ducks, and other waterfowl; a wide variety of fish and shellfish; and wet-footed game such as beaver and muskrat.